kolpaczki/Approximating-the-Shapley-Value-without-Marginal-Contributions/README.md

 # Code for Approximating the Shapley Value without Marginal Contributions
-This folder contains the code to run the experiments conducted for the submission "Approximating the Shapley Value without Marginal  Contributions".
+This repository contains the code to run the experiments conducted for the paper "Approximating the Shapley Value without Marginal Contributions" accpeted at AAAI-2024.

 # How to run the experiments
 There exists a specific file for each game.
 For example, in order to run the Airport game, execute the file "run_airport.py".
 The results are printed into a file into the Data folder for each algorithm used.